MarcinTraczyk/git-db/README.md

 ALTER TABLE auth.user
         ADD COLUMN IF NOT EXISTS first_name character verying(128);
 ```
 where there commented part shows the source file responsible for the change.
-In this case a change in `user.sql` trigger a corresponding `ALTER TABLE (...)` to be added to the patch.
+In this case a change in `user.sql` has triggered a corresponding `ALTER TABLE (...)` to be added to the patch.
 > You might also see informations messages like these:
 > ```bash
 > [INFO] creating git_db schema in database 'auth'